SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionEntity/SetMainProviderName.md

 # SetMainProviderName(String mainProviderName)

-The name of the Archive Provider that will deliver the content of the archive - the actual entity rows
+The name of the Archive Provider that will deliver the content of the archive* the actual entity rows

 **Parameter:**
- - **mainProviderName** String
+* **mainProviderName** String

 ```crmscript
 NSSelectionEntity thing;